stchan/sqldeveloperinstaller/README.md

 1. Build the solution - the MSI will be in "bin\Release"

 ## Notes
-* I developed on Windows 11 22H2, but don't see any reason why this wouldn't work on any 64-bit version of Windows that can run the tools.
+* Developed on Windows 11 22H2, but should work on any 64-bit version of Windows that can run VS 2022.
-* The installer derives its version from the fileversion of "sqldeveloper.exe", so as long as Oracle continues to increment it, new MSIs will automatically be able to upgrade old installs.
+* The installer derives its version from the fileversion of "sqldeveloper.exe", so as long as Oracle increments with it every release, new MSIs will automatically be able to upgrade old installs.
 * The MSI output name is manually set, so if you upgrade to newer versions of SQL Developer, it should be changed.
-It will still work properly (ie will upgrade older versions), but will be incorrectly named.